Optimal Noise Reduction in Dense Mixed-Membership Stochastic Block Models under Diverging Spiked Eigenvalues Condition: Tools and supplementary lemmas for Theorem

-Another way of generalization is extension of the Bernstein inequality for random matrices: \begin{lemma}[Matrix Bernstein inequality] Let $\mathbf{X}_1, \ldots, \mathbf{X}_\nsize$ be independent zero-mean $a \times b$ random matrices such that their norms are bounded by some constant $M$.
+The Bernstein inequality can be generalized for random matrices: \begin{lemma}[Matrix Bernstein inequality] Let $\mathbf{X}_1, \ldots, \mathbf{X}_\nsize$ be independent zero-mean $a \times b$ random matrices such that their norms are bounded by some constant $M$.
 Then, for all $t > 0$ it holds that

 where